 The overall goal of the Master of Science in Epidemiology and Clinical Research (MSECR) is to prepare health care professionals for careers in clinical research and population health research.
-The modification submitted here has the same goal but expands it to also include the translation of clinical research to population health.

 The curriculum provides students with the tools to conduct, interpret and evaluate results of clinical research studies through intensive didactic and highly mentored research experiences with the goal of becoming competitive for national career development awards, training grants, and/or investigator initiated funding.